AntczakEI/app-ads/_posts/2026-03-27-how-much-water-to-drink-after-exercise.md

 ## The easiest practical approach

-If you do not want to measure anything, use this simple post-workout method:
+If you do not want to measure anything, use this simple post-workout method.

-### After a light or short workout
+## After a light or short workout

 Drink some water over the next hour and return to normal eating and drinking.

 For many people, that is enough after: